roabhi/tokenizer-42-full-project/deployment/README.md

 # Tokenizer

-This is an Outter Core 42 project
+This is an Outer Core 42 project

 As a participant in this project, you will have the opportunity to contribute to the creation of a digital asset on the blockchain.